How to Sell a House As-Is in Ohio

 Locations: Offices in Cincinnati and Dayton, but they buy houses throughout Ohio.

-Fees: Ohio Cash Buyers don’t charge any upfront fees or commissions.
-Most of the time, they pay your closing costs too, but that will depend on the deal.
-They will give you all the details once they make you a ‘no obligation’ offer.
+Fees: Ohio Cash Buyers doesn’t charge any upfront fees or commissions.
+They usually also pay your closing costs, but that will depend on the deal.
+Once they make you a ‘no-obligation’ offer, they will give you all the details.

 Pros of selling as-is to an investor: